Hflora2010/Password-Generator/README.md

 ## Credits

-Starter code was provided by: Xander Rapstine
+Starter code was provided by: Xander Rapstine <br>
-This code can be found by clicking the link below:
+This code can be found by clicking the following link:
 <a href="https://github.com/coding-boot-camp/friendly-parakeet"> Starter Code</a>

 Code was built out with the help of: Tutors; Brandon Rose and Mila Hose